Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 If the legal and global threats aren’t enough motivation, there’s also the matter of business reputation.
 Even if one member of a business is found breaking sanction protocol, it could reflect negatively on the entire company, potentially losing clients as trust in the organization rapidly decreases.

 This goes beyond the scope of internal business relations as it includes suppliers and anyone else you might interface with.
 Those third party practices can also have major consequences for a business and their reputation—the Department of Justice details that fines and jail time are also possible when business partners are involved in illegal activity.

-MORE: 4 ways third-party data APIs can help financial organizations become more risk resilient
+MORE: 4 ways a third-party data API can help financial organizations become more risk resilient

 With so many sanction lists, it can be overwhelming to keep up with the data you need to conduct business.
 Manually monitoring lists is certainly one way to ensure compliance, but it’s far from fool-proof.
 Lists are updated randomly, as frequently as multiple times per week, so it’s impossible to predict when new entities will be added, meaning employees would need to spend a great deal of time scanning sanctions lists daily—which is time most professionals don’t have.

 Manual scanning also requires employees to find ways to make cross-company announcements each time a new entity is added to a list, which could result in time loss due to the extensive and mundane task of communicating these changes and implementing them in a manual way.

 MORE: Better safe than sorry: The case for building a robust sanctions compliance program

 Now that you know why you need to monitor for sanctions, here are the best practices to maintain thorough due diligence.